zalando-incubator/stackset-controller/docs/howtos.md

 ### Integrating an External Controller

-Clients set the traffic switch states in `spec.Traffic`.
+Clients set the traffic switch states in `spec.traffic`.
-External controllers should read actual traffic switch status from `status.Traffic`.
-The `status.Traffic` has all information to link to the right Kubernetes service.
+External controllers should read actual traffic switch status from `status.traffic`.
+The `status.traffic` has all information to link to the right Kubernetes service.

 ```yaml